BROADFORD COWL © Project Weekend Creative LTD. 2019

 A gauge swatch will tell you if you are knitting too tightly or too loose for the pattern you are creating.
 It helps make sure that what you are knitting will measure out and fit just right.
 If you are new to knitting, you can also think of the gauge swatch as a test run for learning your stitches before you start your main project.

-Cast-on with the recommended gauge swatch stitch count and knit the number of rows indicated to achieve gauge.
+Cast-on with the recommended gauge swatch stitch count and knit the number of rows indicated in the above product details to achieve gauge.
 Once finished, your swatch should measure out to 4” x 4”.
 If your swatch comes out too small, it means you are knitting too tightly, so loosen up your stitch tension a bit.
 If your swatch comes out larger than 4”x 4”, you are knitting too loosely, so tighten up your stitch.
 Once you have found your gauge, unravel your swatch & begin knitting your project!

 This project is knit in the round using 2 different sized circular needles.
 The smaller sized needle tightens up the stitch size and creates a beautiful border edge treatment.